Flood control efforts make Kingwood High School more resilient

 Following three flooding events in three consecutive years — 2015, 2016, and perhaps, most notably during Hurricane Harvey in 2017 — Kingwood High School needed major flood control efforts put in place.

-In fact, after Hurricane Harvey, FEMA required flood protection and indicated they would no longer fund post-flood recovery efforts at the school without the addition of flood protection measures.
+In fact, after Hurricane Harvey, FEMA required flood protection and indicated it would no longer fund post-flood recovery efforts at the school without the addition of flood protection measures.

 The Humble Independent School District, including Kingwood High School, required a comprehensive flood protection system.
 This project also included a feasibility study to set project parameters and determine a flood protect elevation.
 Additionally, the team identified points of exposure in the facility and determined a flood protection system to address all the features that needed to be included, and because government funding was involved, the team met with FEMA to discuss requirements.
-After initial design discussions, FEMA and Humble ISD settled on a flood protection system that cost $14 million, which was less than original design estimates that were $35 million.
+After initial design discussions, FEMA and Humble ISD settled on a flood protection system that costed $14 million, which was less than original design estimate of $35 million.

 According to the project team, the system was successfully tested during a severe rain event and subsequent flooding in May 2024, followed by Hurricane Beryl in July 2024.